krakend/krakend-documentation/extending/http-client-plugins.md

 	   }
 	*/

-	// The config variable contains all the keys you hace defined in the configuration: config, _ := extra["krakend-client-example"].(map[string]interface{})
+	// The config variable contains all the keys you have defined in the configuration: config, _ := extra["krakend-client-example"].(map[string]interface{})

 	// The plugin will look for this path: